Dua Lipa Wows In Sheer Lace Bra & Shorts At London Fashion Week

 Dua Lipa is one of the many high-profile names that attended London Fashion Week and attended the Burberry fashion show.

-In Lipa’s latest Instagram upload, the “Hotter Than Hell” songstress is wearing a black lace bra and see-through shorts with an off the shoulder black, grey, and white jumper over the top.
-She accessorized herself with a couple of necklaces and small pair of earrings while rocking her brunette hair up, scraped off her face.
+In Lipa’s latest Instagram upload, the “Hotter Than Hell” songstress is wearing a black lace bra and see-through shorts with an off-the-shoulder black, gray, and white jumper over the top.
+She accessorized herself with a couple of necklaces and small pair of earrings while rocking her brunette hair up and scraped off her face.
 Dua looks super elegant and very fresh-faced.

 She attached a photo of her inside the event with Latin hitmaker Rosalia and Hunter Schafer.